BYU-PCCL/holodeck/docs/agents/nav-agent.rst

 The NavAgent is not meant for training, instead it is more like target that agents can interact with.

-It uses Unreal's AI's system to attempt to intelligently navigate towards a particular location.
+It uses Unreal's AI system to attempt to intelligently navigate towards a particular location.

 See :class:`holodeck.agents.NavAgent` for more details.